scloud19/SECipedia/Node/streams.md

 These are the notes that I took while reading/taking:
 Node Streaming Handbook

+TODO:
+	Blend this with stream info in basics.md

 Streams
 	.pipe() is the primary composition operator.
 		this method also has a backpressure mechanism which allows us to throttle writes for slow consumers.